mdbytes/VidlyVideo/VidlyVideoForVS2019/README.md

 14. A barebones RESTful Web API was developed with the application and can be found in the Controllers portion of the application.

-15. This appliction would be best run as a Virtual Studio 2019 solution using the following usernames and passwords:
+15. This appliction would be best run as a Visual Studio 2019 solution using the following usernames and passwords:

      Username:  admin@vidly.com     Password: Employee#1
 	 Username:  employee@vidly.com  Password: Employee#2